Getting Started With Molecular Dynamics Simulation

 Table of Contents

 Imagine a small and rigid molecule; such a molecule has a potential energy surface (PES) with a few deep wells.
-The chances are that the system stays at the bottom of one of those wells.
-The geometry of the bottom of the well properly represents the molecule’s geometry and can be found by a relatively simple geometry optimization.
-We also have some analytical solutions from statistical mechanics to estimate the thermodynamic properties of such systems from the electronic energy and vibrational frequencies of the optimized structure.
-Now imagine a macro and floppy molecule or a system consisting of so many molecules.
+The system will likely stay at the bottom of one of those wells.
+The geometry of the bottom of the well properly represents the molecule’s geometry and can be found by a relatively simple geometry optimisation.
+We also have some analytical solutions from statistical mechanics to estimate the thermodynamic properties of such systems from the optimised structure’s electronic energy and vibrational frequencies.
+Now imagine a macro and floppy molecule or a system consisting of many molecules.
 This system has a vast PES with numerous shallow wells and doesn’t stay in any of the wells for a long time.
 Now, how can we determine the state of the system?
 What geometry represents the geometry of the system?
 How can we estimate the thermodynamic properties of this system?

-In such situations, none of that many shallow wells can represent the system’s state, and the actual state of the system is fluctuating between them.
-The best way to deal with such systems is to take an average over a reasonable amount of phase space.
+In situations like these, none of the many shallow wells can accurately represent the system’s state, and the actual state of the system fluctuates between them.
+The most effective approach to dealing with such systems is to take an average over a reasonable phase space area.
 For this very reason, we use molecular dynamics simulation.
-However, Molecular dynamics simulation takes time average instead of phase average, but according to ergodic theory, the time average is almost equal to the space average for an ergodic transformation.
+However, Molecular dynamics simulation takes a time average instead of a phase average.
+Still, according to ergodic theory, the time average is almost equal to the space average for an ergodic transformation.

 Shallow vs. deep potential energy surface